 Discover the wonders of Cusco on a half-day city tour.
 Visit the Temple of the Sun, explore the ancient ruins, and marvel at the impressive Sacsayhuaman Fortress.
 End the tour with a visit to the Inca Baths and a transfer back to your hotel.

-- Qorikancha - The convent was built on the spectacular Qorikancha place of gold, the most important dedicated to the worship of the sun, whose walls were covered with sheets of gold.
-The convent stands on a foundation of polished stone structures, the most finely crafted in Cusco, the Inca Empire.
-Its gate is an excellent example of Renaissance and…
+- Qorikancha - This convent was constructed on the magnificent Qorikancha, a place of gold, which was the most significant site dedicated to sun worship.
+Its walls were adorned with gold sheets.
+The convent is built on a foundation of polished stone structures, renowned as the finest in Cusco, the heart of the Inca Empire.
+Its entrance is a superb…

-- Qorikancha - The convent was built on the spectacular Qorikancha place of gold, the most important dedicated to the worship of the sun, whose walls were covered with sheets of gold.
-The convent stands on a foundation of polished stone structures, the most finely crafted in Cusco, the Inca Empire.
-Its gate is an excellent example of Renaissance and its unique tower, baroque, prominent on the tiled roofs of the city.
-Like all churches, it has an important collection of paintings of the Cusquenian School.
+- Qorikancha - This convent was constructed on the magnificent Qorikancha, a place of gold, which was the most significant site dedicated to sun worship.
+Its walls were adorned with gold sheets.
+The convent is built on a foundation of polished stone structures, renowned as the finest in Cusco, the heart of the Inca Empire.
+Its entrance is a superb example of Renaissance architecture, and its distinctive baroque tower stands out among the city’s tiled roofs.
+Like many churches, it houses an important collection of paintings from the Cusquenian School.

-- Sacsayhuaman - Imposing example of Inca military architecture, this fortress was built using large slabs of granite and dedicated to the safeguard of the city of Cusco from attacks by invaders from the east or Antis.
-Sacsayhuaman (in Quechua “satisfied falcon”) is made up of three large terraces which overlap in a “zigzag” and flanked by enormous stone ramparts of up to 300 mt of length.
-Due to its proximity and elevation with respect to Cusco and the dimensions of the stones of up to 5 mt.
-High and 350 tons, this served as a quarry for certain structures in the colonial city of Cusco.
+- Sacsayhuaman - A remarkable example of Inca military architecture, this fortress was constructed with massive granite slabs to protect the city of Cusco from eastern invaders, known as Antis.
+Sacsayhuaman, meaning “satisfied falcon” in Quechua, consists of three large terraces arranged in a “zigzag” pattern, flanked by enormous stone walls up to 300 meters long.
+Due to its proximity and elevation relative to Cusco, and the size of the stones, some reaching 5 meters high and weighing 350 tons, it served as a quarry for certain structures in colonial Cusco.

-- Puka Pukara Archaeological Complex - Pukapukara is a spiritual center built on a sole outcrop of limestone, with underground galleries and a semicircular amphitheater ritual center.
-Puca Pucara (in Quechua “Red Fortress”) is a military construction composed of stairways, terraces and large walls, which are part of the defense system of the imperial capital.
-Both are adjacent parts to the archaeological circuit of Cusco.
+- Puka Pukara Archaeological Complex - Pukapukara is a spiritual center built on a single limestone outcrop, featuring underground galleries and a semicircular amphitheater for rituals.
+Puca Pucara, meaning “Red Fortress” in Quechua, is a military construction with stairways, terraces, and large walls, forming part of the defense system of the imperial capital.
+Both are integral parts of the archaeological circuit of Cusco.

-- Tambomachay - Also known by the name “Bath of the Inca”, it was apparently a place for worship water and rest the monarch of the empire.
-They excel in it, a system of aqueducts, canals and cascades carved in stone, designed to channel water flowing from a nearby spring.
-According to specialists, Tambomachay was also a real garden, full of ornamental profuse vegetation, the same that was maintained by an intricate system of canals.
+- Tambomachay - Also known as the “Bath of the Inca,” this site was likely a place for water worship and a resting spot for the empire’s monarch.
+It features an impressive system of aqueducts, canals, and cascades carved in stone, designed to channel water from a nearby spring.
+Experts believe Tambomachay was also a royal garden, abundant with ornamental vegetation, maintained by a complex canal system.

-- Q’enqo - Located 4 kilometres northeast of the city of Cusco, Q’enqo was a spiritual center of the Inca’s built on a singular outcrop of limestone.
-Its underground galleys and semicircular amphitheatre fulfilled a purely religious function, hosting ceremonies in honor of their major gods such as the sun, the moon, the mountains and the earth.
-Q’enqo is also home to the Intihuatana, an astronomical observatory used to calculate the position of the sun and to predict changes in the seasons.
+- Q’enqo - Situated 4 kilometers northeast of Cusco, Q’enqo was a spiritual center of the Incas, built on a unique limestone outcrop.
+Its underground galleries and semicircular amphitheater served a purely religious purpose, hosting ceremonies in honor of major deities such as the sun, moon, mountains, and earth.
+Q’enqo also houses the Intihuatana, an astronomical observatory used to determine the sun’s position and predict seasonal changes.

 - Hotel pick-up and drop-off